Neb English Support Class 12 |

 Answer:

-Following are the two big stages that involve writing the history of human rights in relation to that of political economy:
+The two big stages that involve writing the history of human rights in relation to that of political economy are as follows:

 e.
 What are the facts that have been missed in Roosevelt’s call for a “second Bill of Rights”?